 Linux bash is a powerful command-line interface and scripting language.
-It provides different features like reading file line by line from the command line.
+It provides different features like reading files line by line from the command line.
 In this tutorial, we will examine different ways to read a file which is generally a text file line by line.

 Read File Line By Line with read Command